yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 ## Non-Blocking Receive Handler

 When working with a partitioned cluster, and configuring the polling container to work against the whole cluster, blocking operations are not allowed (when the routing index is not set in the template).
 The default receive operation handlers support performing the receive operation in a non-blocking manner, by sleeping between non-blocking operations.
-For example, the {{TakeReceiveOperationHandler}} performs a non-blocking Take operation against the space, and then sleeps for a configurable amount of time.
+For example, the `TakeReceiveOperationHandler` performs a non-blocking Take operation against the space, and then sleeps for a configurable amount of time.
 Here is an example of how it can be configured:

 {gdeck:os_simple_space|top}
 {gcard:Using EventListenerContainerFactory}